RutanshuDesai/911-Calls-Python-Project/README.md

 # 911-Calls-Python-Project
-Analyzing emergency calls made to 911 using pandas, seaborn and matplotlib libraries of Python.
+Analyzing emergency calls made to 911 using pandas, seaborn and matplotlib libraries of Python so as to address the questions:

 a.
-Insights as of from which place maximum calls are made.
+Should the department focus on Emergency Medical Services or Fire services?
 b.
-Analyzing reasons for the emergency call and to which department it were directed to.
+What are the peak time of emergency so as to be prepared in advance?
 c.
-Creating visual plots and heat maps to learn when were the most calls made.
+Insights as of from which place maximum calls are made?